kshannon/cogs9/content/_index.md

 ### Other Good Stuff

+#### Teamwork Expectations
+Your team will be working on assignments and the final together.
+We expect some students to contribute at varied levels throughout the course.
+However, we expect by the end for all students to be more or less equal contributors.
+No one person should be doing a project, they are meant to be collaborative and give you experience working with people you probably do not know.
+One successful approach is to first agree on a communication tool/protocol and a schedule.
+Next, discuss each person’s strengths and divide up responsibilities.
+Develop a schedule for completing tasks, who is responsible and a backup person in case an emergency situation occurs.
+Finally, check in regularly throughout the week to ensure progress is being made and leave sometime to check and proof read each other's work.

+**Dealing with non-cooperative team members** -- If an issue occurs first try to work the issue out within your group.
+Save all documentation, emails, and chats as a record incase you need to contact course staff.
+We will step in and try to communicate with the student(s) to reach a resolution.
+If no resolution can be made, or the problem resurfaces, we reserve the right to move the student to a new group, or grade that student separately from the group, or any other action to resolve the issue.
+There will be mid and final team evaluations.
+However, if there is an issue do not wait until evals, reach out early if necessary.

+**Group work is never easy** -- Teamwork, while difficult (especially during remote learning), is one of the most important skills you should learn and practice during college.
+In order to succeed communication is critical.
+You need to be in contact with your group regularly.
+This will help you keep on top of deliverables and make adjustments if problems should arise.
+We are always here to help, make use of our experience working in real engineer/science projects.

 #### Class/Web Conduct
 In all interactions in this class, you are expected to be respectful.
 This includes following the UC San Diego [principles of community](https://ucsd.edu/about/principles.html).